sinedied/my-workshops/static-web-apps/tutorial.md

 ## Conclusion

-Congratulations, you've reach the end of this workshop!
+Congratulations, you've reached the end of this workshop!

 ## Solution